 <role rolename="manager-gui"/> <user username="tecmint" password="t$cm1n1" roles="manager-gui"/>

-Similarly, you can also add ‘admin-gui‘ role to a admin user named ‘admin‘ with a password ‘adm!n‘ as shown below.
+Similarly, you can also add an ‘admin-gui‘ role to an admin user named ‘admin‘ with a password ‘adm!n‘ as shown below.

 <role rolename="admin-gui"/> <user username="admin" password="adm!n" roles="admin-gui"/>

-Now click on ‘Server Status‘ tab, it will prompt you to enter user credentials, enter username and password that you’ve added above in config file.
+Now click on the ‘Server Status‘ tab, it will prompt you to enter user credentials, enter username and password that you’ve added above in the config file.

 Once, you enter user credentials, you will find a page similar to below.

 If you want to run Tomcat on different port say 80 port.
 You will have to edit the ‘server.xml‘ file in ‘/usr/local/tomcat9/conf/‘.
 Before changing, port, make sure to stop the Tomcat server using.

 Now open the server.xml file using the Vi editor.

 Now search for “Connector port” and change its value from 8080 to 80 or any other port you want as it follows.